mtw/mtw.github.io/Pelican/content/blog/2022-07-26-Theoretical-studies-on-RNA-recognition-by-Musashi1-RNA-binding-protein.rst

 :author: mtw
 :summary: In this contribution we study the association complexes of the RNA-binding protein Musashi-1 with different RNA motifs, using molecular dynamics simulations
 :title: Musashi-1 RNA-binding protein's role in RNA recognition
-:description: RNA-protein complexes are crucial yet often understudied components in molecular biology.
-Among these, the Musashi (MSI) family of RNA-binding proteins has recently gained attention for its involvement in cell processes and its interaction with Zika virus RNA.
-In this study, we delve into the intricate details of how MSI1, a member of the Musashi family, binds to different RNA motifs, shedding light on the selectivity of these interactions
+:description: Musashi RNA-binding proteins, crucial yet understudied, interact with Zika virus RNA.
+This study shows how MSI1 binds selectively to various RNA motifs.

 .. role:: link-flat-strong(link)
   :class: m-flat m-text m-strong